MicrosoftDocs/altspace-vr/altspace-vr/user-safety.md

 ## Reporting an Event or World?

-Remember, Event Hosts have access to additional [Safety and Moderation tools](tutorials/host-tools-overview.md#moderation-tools) in their event spaces.
+Remember, event hosts have access to additional [safety and moderation tools](tutorials/host-tools-overview.md#safety-and-moderation-tools) in their event spaces.
 They can use these tools to help maintain a safe and welcoming atmosphere in their events.

 ## See also